evgenyneu/evgenii.com/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-2.md

     new ActivityTestRule<>(MainActivity.class);
 ```

+The code we just added may look like a bit of magic.
+It actually is almost magic as it automatically launches `MainActivity` during the test.

 You will also need to add the missing imports `import org.junit.Rule;` and `import android.support.test.rule.ActivityTestRule;`.

 The full code for `MainActivityTests` looks like this: